Terms

 Example

-define get-value-or-fail(): either(error, int) {
+define get-value-or-fail() -> either(error, int) {

 }

-try x1 = get-value-or-fail() in
+try x1 = get-value-or-fail();

-try x2 = get-value-or-fail() in
+try x2 = get-value-or-fail();

-print-int(add-int(x1, x2))
+Right(add-int(x1, x2))

 }